The most popular service we provide here at Nomad Capitalist is helping people get a second residence – the most popular by far.

 The longer the term, the better.

 For tax planning, transience isn’t looked at very nicely.
-So, pursue long-term immigrant visas for second residence rather than building a tax reduction strategy on non-immigrant tourist visas.
+So, pursue long-term immigrant visas for the second residence rather than building a tax reduction strategy on non-immigrant tourist visas.

 This used to be the case.